Louisiana Purchase State Park near Brinkley

 On October 27, 1815, a survey party led by Prospect K. Robbins headed

-north from the confluence of the Arkansas and Mississippi rivers to
+north from the confluence of the Arkansas and Mississippi rivers on an expedition to

 establish a north-south line to be known as the Fifth Principal